Q. How can I improve my chances of getting a response when I send my resume to a company?

 - Ensure that your resume contains key words that relate to the internship description.
 If the prospective company scans resumes for key words, you want to be sure that your resume has them all.
 Study the wording in the requirements and internship description listed in the posting and use as many of them as possible in your resume and cover letter.

 - Follow-up.
 Make a phone call or send an email to the HR department and the department head, asking if your resume was received.
 Always restate your interest in the internship.
 You may want to ask a professor or career center to follow-up for you, too.

 - Apply for multiple internships rather than only one, giving yourself options in case the internship you really want doesn’t materialize.
 If a company doesn’t bother to respond at all, it may not be the best environment for you to do an internship.

 P.S.
 If you’ve had success getting a response regarding your resume, please share your secrets.
-Thanks!Explore posts in the same categories: getting an internship, Q & A with the Intern Coach, resume, Uncategorized
+Thanks!getting an internship, Q & A with the Intern Coach, resume, Uncategorized